Word length predicts word order: "Min-max"-ing drives language evolution: Discussion

-The fact that the length of particular word classes can predict the basic word order of a language is a novel finding, leading to some general predictions: if, on average, nouns are longer than verbs in a language, it is highly likely to have SV word order.
-If, on the other hand, verbs are longer, it is highly likely to have VS word order.
-The effect of frequency cannot be ignored either, highlighting the importance of conducting large-scale corpus based studies to investigate this question.
-Since languages are used by speakers and such speakers use certain words more than others, we can only observe this frequency effect (or ``weight'') of word class length via corpora.

 The idea that speakers balance multiple considerations in production is not new (\citealt{Pike:1967lr,Jackendoff:2005yq,Serzant:2022aa,Horberg:2023aa}) but what is novel is the idea that all humans experience a specific \emph{universal} pressure to balance production/processing efficiency with information content.
 This pressure is observable crosslinguistically, and would apply at multiple processing levels, regardless of whether a speaker is accessing a universal grammar (``innate'') or inferring structure on the basis of the input they receive (``usage'').
 Following on from \citeauthor{Zipf:1949aa}'s and subsequent observations, there is no doubt that the length of strings is an important factor in processing streams, but clearly not all strings are created or treated equally by speakers.
-This study shows that nouns are treated differently (or at least have a different distributional relationship) than other kinds of arguments, which leads to different realizations of word order crosslinguistically.
-The pressures identified here have wide-ranging implications and applications for any conceptualization of how language operates, whether in terms of understanding the intricacies of individual linguistic scenarios, designing intelligent systems that use language, or developing clinical interventions to assist speakers in various ways.
+The studies presented here show that nouns are treated differently (or at least have a different distributional relationship) than other kinds of arguments, which may then lead to different realizations of word order crosslinguistically.
+The pressures identified in this paper have wide-ranging implications and applications for any conceptualization of how language operates, whether in terms of understanding the intricacies of individual linguistic scenarios, designing intelligent systems that use language, or developing clinical interventions to assist speakers in various ways.